 Ali is a clinical psychologist who strives to work collaboratively with clients.
 She believes in the power of a respectful and warm therapeutic relationship.
 Ali also values a strengths-based approach to therapy that recognises the resilience of clients.

-Ali has experience in working with a variety of mental health concerns, including depression and anxiety, the impact of trauma, psychosis, personality disorders, and the impact of living with chronic health conditions.
+Ali has experience in working with a variety of mental health concerns, including depression and anxiety, the impacts of trauma, psychosis, and personality disorders.
 She also has a special interest in working with adult women with autism, to address mental health issues they may be experiencing such as depression, anxiety, and traumatic stress.
 Ali is an LGBTQI+ and sex work friendly therapist, and is mindful of the need for culturally sensitive therapy.

-- Registered Psychologist with the Australian Health Practitioners Regulation Authority (AHPRA)
+- Registered Clinical Psychologist with the Australian Health Practitioners Regulation Authority (AHPRA)